 Documenting your data and files:

-☐ For an easy, low-barrier approach, use the ReadME template and save as .txt (note, some repositories may provide specific documentation templates)
+☐ For an easy, low-barrier approach, use a ReadME template and save as a plain text document (.txt).
+Note that some repositories may provide specific documentation templates.

-☐ List the data files included in the package, and/or describe the file naming schema and organization if many files, including their formats and any specific software requirements and/or conversion information if you have it
+☐ List the data files included in the package, and/or describe the file naming schema and organization.
+Include their formats and any specific software requirements and/or conversion information if you have it.

-☐ Describe methods of data collection and file structures and organization including useful notation about the data headers, units, sample identifiers, etc. (using standard or conventional terminology or nomenclature in your discipline can be helpful)
+☐ Describe methods of data collection and file structures and organization including useful notation about the data headers, units, sample identifiers, etc. Use standard or conventional terminology or nomenclature in your discipline.

-☐ Reference any associated articles and include ORCIDs of all data contributors
+☐ Reference associated articles, code and related datasets.
+Include ORCIDs of all data contributors.

 ☐ Find much more in our Guide to writing "readme" style metadata

 ☐ Select a reputable data repository and upload dataset (publishers or funders may require specific repositories; many domain-specific repositories provide enhanced services and curation for specific data types)

 ☐ Make sure the repository provides a persistent identifier (e.g., DOI, handle, or other) and specifies conditions for others to access and re-use the data (such as a public domain declaration or Creative Commons attribution license; licensing policy may vary by repository)

 - Author(s).
 Dataset Title, Version.
 Data Repository (or Journal if appropriate).
 Year.
 DOI.
 (Date accessed)